Young Egypt Party (1933): Historical context

 However, the new constitution did not turn Egypt into a completely independent nation.
 The Unilateral Declaration of Egyptian Independence gave Britain several special legal rights in Egypt, including the right to station troops in Egypt, the right to govern the Sudan, and the right to administer the Suez Canal.
 Britain was still the real power behind the throne.
 Politically, Egypt was divided between the conservative palace led by the king and his allies and the liberal nationalists led by the Wafd and their allies, with the British acting as the tie breaker.
 Political parties at the time were not organizations separated by ideology, but political cliques set run by members of the political elite.
 As the Egyptian writer Tawfiq al-Hakim, said:

 "In Egypt there is no party in the true sense of the word, a party as the word is understood and used in genuine democratic regimes.
 Rather, in Egypt there are separatist factions called parties.
 None of these factions has a goal other than dividing up the seats in parliament, obtaining government office, and managing election campaigns through passing out ballots.
 But as for any program, none of them even thinks about it!"

-The situation in the early 1930s
+Early 1930s

 The 1929 Great Depression revealed the stark economic disparities between the peasants, the majority underbelly of Egyptian society, and the well-off land-owning elite, motivating social unrest in Egypt.